 Everyone has trouble sleeping from time to time.
 But if you’re in charge of monitoring global supply chain risks for one of the world’s largest automakers, there’s a lot to keep you up at night.
 Just ask Paul Rossi, currently a member of the strategic risk management team at General Motors, and formerly the company’s supply chain risk management (SCRM) lead.

-GM produces more than 10 million vehicles a year in over 100 countries, sourcing more than 100,000 unique parts from 5,500 supplier sites worldwide.
+GM produces more than 10 million vehicles a year, sources more than 100,000 unique parts from 5,500 supplier sites worldwide, and sells its cars in more than 100 countries.
 Suffice to say, GM’s worldwide production operation is a well-oiled machine.
 But as with any automaker, so much can go wrong.

 GM’s production is exposed to a broad range of disturbances—from political uprisings and weather events to labor disruptions and supply shortages.
 When problems arise, the faster the SCRM team can get information to GM’s global crisis managers, the quicker the company can resolve those problems before customers are affected.